divlv/python-jaeger/README.md

 # OpenTelemetry Demo w/Python

 This is sample demo Python project which illustrates how Open Telemetry works.
-As an OpenTelemetry API implementation we'll use [Jaeger](https://www.jaegertracing.io/).
+As an OpenTelemetry API implementation in our case is [Jaeger](https://www.jaegertracing.io/).

 To simplify the demo we'll use free DNS names from [noip.com](https://www.noip.com/).

-Let's assume, we have "_jaegerdemo.hopto.org_" host for Jaeger (data collector) UI.
+Let's use NoIP's "**hopto.org**" zone for our demo purposes.

+### Hosts
+In this demo we will use 3 hosts:
+- **localhost** (for starting python-jaeger application)
+- **remoteservice.hopto.org** (for starting 2nd instance if python-jaeger application, i.e. some remote service to call from the 1st service, which is running on localhost) and
+- **jaegerdemo.hopto.org** (Jaeger UI, data collector)

 Run Jaeger in Docker.
 Use `--net=host` to simplify the ports-related stuff.
 Security if out of this demo scope.
 (Ahh, you always got IPTables, right?! ;-) )